Skip to content

 Uphold.com

-You can import transaction history CSV data exported from the uphold.com activity page.
+You can import transaction history CSV data exported from the Uphold activity page.
 Transactions will be created when the row's origin currency and destination currency are the same.
 Trades will be created if the currencies differ and a rate will be determined automatically.

-Rotki Generic Import
+rotki Generic Import

-You can import data (trades & events) from exchanges not supported by Rotki by clicking "Import Data" on the left sidebar, selecting "Custom Import" and following the prompt.
-This involves the user converting the source (a not directly supported exchange, protocol, etc.) data to match the import format of Rotki.
+You can import data (trades & events) from exchanges not supported by rotki by clicking "Import Data" on the left sidebar, selecting "Custom Import" and following the prompt.
+This involves the user converting the source (a not directly supported exchange, protocol, etc.) data to match the import format of rotki.

 Note: Keep in mind that all assets that you enter are identified by their asset identifier and not the symbol, as symbols are not unique.
 The identifier differs per asset and at the moment for ERC20 tokens follows the CAIP-19 format, and for others, it's just the asset symbol or a random string for manually input tokens.